 You know that feeling—when you least expect it your child manages to get a deep cut—and you know you’re headed for a long night in the ER.
-The good news is that the field of pediatrics has new and better ways to minimize pain and improve cosmetic outcome of skin wound treatments.
+The good news is that the field of Pediatrics has new and better ways to minimize pain and improve the cosmetic outcome of skin wound treatments.

 Skin glue is often an alternative to stitches.
 The main advantage of skin glue is that it is quick and virtually painless to use.
-Your child doesn’t need any injections of pain mediation and there are no needles involved.
+Your child doesn’t need any injections of pain medication and there are no needles involved.
 Skin glue can be a great option for a young child who would have to be sedated or restrained for a repair with stitches.
 Sometimes the cosmetic outcome may not be as good as a sewn repair, especially if the wound is in a high tension area.
 There are times when skin glue may not be possible, or may not be the best choice.
 Wounds that usually are not closed with skin glue include:

 1) Wounds in areas of high skin tension such as the arm, leg or forehead.

 2) Wounds in areas that stretch, move, or change such as over joints.

 3) Wounds within a hairline such as scalp or through an eyebrow.